PRATYAKSH15/NutriTrack/readme.md

-# 🧠 AI Nutritionist - Multi-User Diet Assistant
+# 🧠 NutriTrack - AI Nutritionist Multi-User Diet Assistant

 Welcome to **NutriTrack**, your intelligent AI-powered nutritionist built using **Gemini 1.5 Flash**.
 This app offers personalized meal insights and diet plans based on uploaded food images and user-specific dietary goals.